Security-Onion-Solutions/securityonion-docs/unifi.rst

 Add the iptables and CEF integrations
 -------------------------------------

-First, add the Elastic integration for iptables and CEF.
+First, add the Elastic integrations for iptables and CEF.

 .. note::